EoU and Claim Charts: The Patent Litigator’s Toolkit

 Uses In Litigation

-EoU/Claim Charts serve as a foundation for various strategic decisions.
-They are often used to support arguments in court, providing a clear and concise way to argue how a defendant’s product infringes on a patent.
+EoU and Claim Charts serve as a foundation for various strategic decisions in patent invalidation US cases.
+They are used in court to show how a defendant’s product infringes a patent.

 Conversely, they can also be used to demonstrate non-infringement or to challenge the validity of a patent by showing that the claims are either too broad or not novel.